ccarvalho-eng/ccarvalho-eng/README.md

 ## Hi, I am Cristiano (/-_・)/D・・・・・------ →

-Hail and well met!
-As a seasoned Artificer of Software with a rich chronicle spanning eight winters, I find my fervor in the meticulous construction of mighty Web Keeps of the ethereal realm.
-Wielding the arcane arts of Test-Driven Development (TDD) and Functional Spellcrafting (functional programming), my solemn pledge is to conjure steadfast, swift, and trustworthy bastions of digital interaction.
+Hail and well met.
+I am a Software Artificer, tempered by eight winters at the forge of code.
+My craft lies in raising enduring Web Keeps—structures built not of stone, but of logic and design.
+Through the arcane arts of Test-Driven Development and the spellcraft of functional programming, I bind resilience, speed, and trust into every work I shape.

 ---